Uriasej/Humanities-Notes/2nd Semester/Chapter-7/Chapter-7.md

   1. It's classical reference
   2. It's incorporation of original classical Roman columns into its architectural scheme
   3. The mathematical orderlies of its parts.

+* To finance the construction of the new Saint Peter's Basilica, Pope Julius II sold indulgences.